ObeoNetwork/Capella-Extensions/README.md

 # Download

-2 update-sites are built and published for every commit in the repository.
+An update site is built and published for every commit:

-Update site available here:

 http://obeo-networkaggregation-releases.s3-website-eu-west-1.amazonaws.com/capella-extensions/master